FoxLisk/alttp-notes/glitches/clip/basement_clip.md

 To start, hold left to move into the rail, and tap A to clear spinspeed while holding left.
 Then menu to Somaria.
 Then, for the 4 pixels down:

 1. 1st pixel down
-   a.
-Place a block, and swap to `<v` during the cane animation and keep holding `<v`.
+   1. Place a block, and swap to `<v` during the cane animation and keep holding `<v`.
-   a.
-After Link finishes pushing the block, explode the block and release the dpad during the cane animation.
+   1. After Link finishes pushing the block, explode the block and release the dpad during the cane animation.
 Link should be facing downwards at this point.
-   a. `v>` for 1 or 2 frames
+   1. `v>` for 1 or 2 frames
-   a.
-Press and hold `<`
+   1. Press and hold `<`
 1. 2nd pixel down
    1. Same as 1st pixel
 1. 3rd pixel down